huzefaMD/ai/PromptEngineering/Lesson3.md

 ### Mistake 3: Examples That Don't Match Your Task

-`Showing examples of blog posts when you wa---ocial media captions.
+`Showing examples of blog posts when you watch social media captions.
 Match examples to the actual task`

 ## Quick Recap